deeproute/playground-aks-agic-istio/README.md

-# AKS with Azure Application Gateway with Istio Ingress
+# AKS with Azure Application Gateway (With AGIC) traffic forwarded to Istio Ingress
 ## Setup

 ### Deploy